How much does a frame and fork cost?

 If after our initial conversation, you’d like to have a Manzanita in your life, you’ll pay a non-refundable $500 deposit.
 You’ve now committed to the build, and I’ll add you to the build schedule.

 Once added to the schedule, it’s time for some homework.
-You’ll receive an order form to record your body and bike measurements and to list the components you'd like to use for the build.
+You’ll receive links to some online forms to record your body and bike measurements and to list the components you'd like to use for the build.
 This information will help me design your bike for the proper clearances and the right fit.
 It's at this point that you'll want to consider getting a professional fit.
 That way we can be confident that the contact points—hands, butt, feet—are where they should be to provide a comfortable and efficient ride.

 At your scheduled build time, we’ll discuss all of the details that will make your bike unique.
 We’ll talk ride characteristics, geometry, riding style, frame options, paint colors, fit, and component selection.
 Soon after, I’ll provide a CAD drawing of your frame and a detailed quote for the frame and components.
 We can go back and forth at this point until everything meets your expectations.
 After approving the design, you’ll pay 50% of the balance for the frame and components.